kungming2/translator-BOT-reborn/docs/commands.md

 ## Introduction

-This document details the primary commands that work on r/translator and serve to help requesters and translators keep the community organized.
+This document details the primary commands, run by the **Ziwen** routine, that work on r/translator and serve to help requesters and translators keep the community organized.

 #### Command Arguments for Languages